zhanghailiangcsu/MWFormer/README.md

 # WeightFormer
-WeightFormer: Direct Prediction of Molecular Mass from Electron lonization Mass Spectrum byIransformer
+WeightFormer: Direct Prediction of Molecular Mass from Electron lonization Mass Spectrum by Transformer